'More to come from Wales, believe me' - Page

 - As it happened: Netherlands strike late to beat Wales

-It has been an historic 14 days, from ending a 64-year wait to qualify for a World Cup to competing in the top tier of the Nations League for the first time.
+It has been a historic 14 days, from ending a 64-year wait to qualify for a World Cup to competing in the top tier of the Nations League for the first time.

 The five games, roughly one every three days, has taken its toll on the Wales squad, with Joe Allen, Joe Morrell, Kieffer Moore, Danny Ward and Neco Williams all missing from Tuesday's trip to the Netherlands.

-And even with the window at the end, a fresh knock to Rubin Colwill before kick-off and another suffered by Joe Rodon in the game means the body count has gone up again.
+A fresh knock to Rubin Colwill before kick-off and another suffered by Joe Rodon in the match means the injury list has increased.

 But for the Welsh players, this extended season is finally at an end, something which delights Page.

-"It's been crazy, the boys need to get their boots off now and have a break," said Page.
+"It's been crazy, the boys need to get their boots off now and have a break," he said.

-"It hasn't helped because we had the final in amongst four tough games against top-class opposition, but the demand is so high.
+"It hasn't helped because we had the final in among four tough games against top-class opposition, but the demand is so high.

-"We haven't go the luxury of being able to rotate 11 players like Holland have, but I couldn't be more proud of us as a group.
+"We haven't got the luxury of being able to rotate 11 players like the Netherlands have, but I couldn't be more proud of us as a group.

 "Our leveller is our team spirit, there's more to come, believe me."